10 NEW rules of business writing

 The old rule you learned in school about not starting a sentence with “And” or “But” (or However or Also or Or or Because…) was always nonsense.
 This sentence form has been used in English since the 9th century.
 The rule against it comes from 17th century scholars who tried to impose Latin grammar rules on English.

 If starting with And, But, etc. helps you write short and simple sentences, do it.
 Just don’t overdo it (or it becomes repetitive).

 Rule #6: Write paragraphs of just 1 sentence

 You may have learned that a paragraph should consist of at least 3 sentences.

 More nonsense.
 Paragraphs of just 1 sentence have always been acceptable, whether in creative, informal or business writing.
 Even more so at a time when the rules of writing for the web are spilling over into print.
 If it helps you add impact, do it.

-(Using digits instead of numbers isn’t a rule, it’s a personal choice.
+(‘1’ and ‘3’ instead of ‘one’ and ‘three’?
+Yes.
+Using digits instead of numbers isn’t a rule, it’s a personal choice.
+I think that the convention of spelling out some numbers but not others is silly and obsolete.
 See: It’s a digital world: use digits for numbers.)